On the Limitations and Possibilities of Nash Regret Minimization in Zero-Sum Matrix Games under Noisy Feedback: Algorithm for Logarithmic Nash regret under Bandit Feedback in Matrix Games

-In this section, we compare the empirical performance of our algorithm for bandit feedback\footnote{We make a small modification in our algorithm by executing the sub-routine in Algorithm \ref{subroutine-nxn} right from the start.} against the \textsc{UCB} algorithm from \citet{o2021matrix} and \textsc{Exp3} from \citet{auer2002nonstochastic}.
+In this section, we compare the empirical performance of our algorithm under bandit feedback against the \textsc{UCB} algorithm from \citet{o2021matrix} and \textsc{Exp3} from \citet{auer2002nonstochastic}.
 We consider the input matrix $[2/3,0\;;\;0,1/3]$ and three different adversaries for the experiments.
 For each adversary, we run the three algorithms for eight different time horizons ($T=10^1,10^2,\ldots, 10^7,10^8)$ and plot the logarithm of total Nash Regret incurred against the logarithm of each time horizon (also referred to as the log-log plot).
-Code to replicate these experiments is available at \url{https://github.com/AistatsRegret24/code}.
+Code to replicate these experiments is available at \url{https://github.com/zero-sum-matrix-regret/code}.

-First in figure \ref{subfig:a}, we consider an adversary that for a given horizon $T$ plays the equilibrium strategy for the first $T/2$ steps and plays the best-response strategy for the next $T/2$ steps.
-Next in figure \ref{subfig:b}, we consider an adversary that plays only the best-response strategy for all the $T$ steps.
-Finally in figure \ref{subfig:c}, we consider an adversary that for a given horizon $T$ plays either the equilibrium strategy or the best-response strategy depending on the strategy played by the algorithm for the first $T/2$ steps and plays the best-response strategy for the next $T/2$ steps.
+First in figure \ref{subfig:a-bandit}, we consider an adversary that for a given horizon $T$ plays the equilibrium strategy for the first $T/2$ steps and plays the best-response strategy for the next $T/2$ steps.
+Next in figure \ref{subfig:b-bandit}, we consider an adversary that plays only the best-response strategy for all the $T$ steps.
+Finally in figure \ref{subfig:c-bandit}, we consider an adversary that for a given horizon $T$ plays either the equilibrium strategy or the best-response strategy depending on the strategy played by the algorithm for the first $T/2$ steps and plays the best-response strategy for the next $T/2$ steps.

 In all three log-log plots we observe that our algorithm performs better than UCB and EXP3 as the time horizon grows.
 Moreover, in all three log-log plots we observe that our algorithm has a decreasing slope suggesting sub-polynomial regret consistent with polylog($T$), whereas the slopes of UCB and EXP3 approach $1/2$, suggesting a $T^{1/2}$ regret.